Assassination of Martin Luther King Jr.: "I've Been to the Mountaintop" speech

-At the Mason Temple, King delivered his famous "I've Been to the Mountaintop" speech.
-In it, he recalled his 1958 attempted assassination, noting that the doctor who treated him had said that because the knife used to stab him was so close to his aorta, any sudden movement, even a sneeze, might have killed him.
+During the speech, he recalled his 1958 attempted assassination, noting that the doctor who treated him had said that because the knife used to stab him was so close to his aorta, any sudden movement, even a sneeze, might have killed him.
 He referred to a letter written by a young girl who told him that she was happy that he had not sneezed.
 He used that reference to say: